Minajab/AppliedAI_EmotionDetection/README.md

 ## Contents

+### Dataset
-- `Dataset`: It is contains essential resources related to our dataset:
+It contains essential resources related to our dataset:

 1. **Dataset Download Links**: Due to the dataset's large size, we've made it available for download via Google Drive.

-2. **Sample Images**: To offer a visual glimpse of the dataset, we've included ten sample images from each class.
-These samples are located in the `Dataset` subfolder
+The links are provided in `Dataset.md`.
+2. **dataset.pdf File**: We provided some information about the raw datasets we used (including the source of each dataset).
+The file also contains 10 samples of each class.
+The is located in the Dataset folder.

+The raw dataset should be downloaded from [https://drive.google.com/drive/folders/1-O9mxlY-pK7YS0uhr4juOBKvFHw5oN1C?usp=sharing](https://drive.google.com/drive/folders/1-O9mxlY-pK7YS0uhr4juOBKvFHw5oN1C?usp=sharing) and placed inside the Raw_Data directory.

+The preprocessed dataset can be downloaded from [https://drive.google.com/file/d/14MvCEBK-_dkIoo2P6YkbLfdVIoSBEfht/view?usp=drive_link](https://drive.google.com/file/d/14MvCEBK-_dkIoo2P6YkbLfdVIoSBEfht/view?usp=drive_link) and placed inside the Dataset directory.

+### Python_Code
-- `Python_Code`: This folder contains two important files:
+This folder contains two important files:

 1. **Clearance.py**: This file is responsible for cleaning and preprocessing the dataset.

 2. **visualization.py**: This file is used for data visualization tasks.

+### Documentation
-- `Documentation`: This folder includes the following files:
+This folder includes the following files:

 - **Report.pdf**: This is the main report document containing the project's findings, methodology, and results.